cyplo/blog/content/posts/2023/01/mastodon-nixos.md

 Here is my full config - hosting Mastodon under the apex domain of [peninsula.industries](https://peninsula.industries/), Mastodon is running inside a systemd container and the config is using nix-sops to store the secrets.
 Few things that were unexpected/of note
   - I needed to create the folder structure with correct permissions so that Mastodon starts normally.
+This in turn required setting up users and groups both on host and inside the container so that their uids and gids match.
   - I'm decrypting secrets on the host and making them available read-only to the container.
 Not sure if this is better or worse than having sops inside of the container, but I was having some trouble using sops module from there, so left it as it is for now - something to look into in the future
   - I needed to change the postgres port that is running inside of the Mastodon container because I had another postgres on this host already.
   - If you're gonna be playing with this a lot, you might need to remove the container and its data and start from scratch - you can do so by doing: